 Choose channels to add

-- Decide how you'd like to import channels with no matching name.
-Click the arrow next to Show channels to override the pre-selected import setting for individual channels.
+- Decide how you’d like to import channels with no matching name.
+You can click on the first drop-down menu to choose a different option for all channels, or click on the arrow next to Show channels to override the preselected import setting for individual users.

-- If your export file contains private data and you want to import DMs, check the box next to Direct Messages between imported users.
+- If your export file contains data from direct messages and you’d like to import them, tick the box next to Direct messages between imported users.

 - Click Next.

-Note: Use the Reverse Import button to roll back an import.
+- To cancel and reverse an import, click on Reverse import.
 This action will remove imported channels and messages from your Slack workspace, but not members.